US Releases Declassified Report On Russian Hacking, Concludes That Putin 'Developed a Clear Preference' For Trump

 Not to mention that Hillary Clinton used the CIA to influence the 2011 Russian elections against Putin's party.
 This is just payback in kind.

-'Developed a Clear Preference' For Trump (Score:2, Interesting)
+'Developed a Clear Preference' For Trump (Score:2, Insightful)

 'Developed a Clear Preference' For Trump?
 Wow, I never thought the US people and Putin could have so much in common.